 One recent example embodies both the powerful advancements in artificial intelligence and the risk of what can go wrong when machine learning gets hijacked by bad influences.

-Microsoft recently released Tay, a chatbot that specializes in speaking (and tweeting) the slangy language of teens.
+Microsoft recently released Tay, a chatbot that specialized in speaking (and tweeting) the slangy language of teens.
 Initially, Tay sounded a lot like a friendly, polite, informal teenager, but Microsoft had to shut Tay down after less than 24 hours because targeted attacks by Twitter trolls turned her into a sexist, racist bigot.
 Basically, because Tay was bombarded with a high volume and frequency of offensive material, she “learned” and began saying offensive things herself.

-While Tay’s unintended derailment has her creators going back to the drawing board to protect her against a similar attack in the future, the argument can be made that perhaps she’s actually “more human than we’d like to admit.”
+While Tay’s unintended derailment had her creators going back to the drawing board to protect her against a similar attack in the future, the argument can be made that perhaps she’s actually “more human than we’d like to admit.”
 After all, teenagers tend to be susceptible to peer pressure and can fall into the wrong crowd.

 Bigger market means more opportunity

 On a broader level, Tay’s existence does offer a clue about why chatbots are turning up everywhere.
 Tay’s target demographic — 18- to 24-year-olds — is driving a new digital paradigm.
 Following up on the shift from desktop to mobile as the dominant digital platform, messaging apps are beginning to replace web browsers as the go-to place to get things done.
 Six of the top 10 most used apps globally are messaging apps.
 Good old-fashioned SMS — texting — is the most used app of them all, with more than 4 billion active users.

 News flash: Teens don’t talk on the phone (or email), they text.